 SALT I Treaty Is Signed

-U.S. President Richard M. Nixon and the Soviet leader Leonid Brezhnev signed the interim Strategic Arms Limitations Talks agreement (SALT I), the first agreement between the United States and the Soviet Union to limit their nuclear arsenals during the Cold War.
-This agreement marked a victory for nonproliferation ten years after the Cuban missile crisis between the nuclear-armed rivals.
-SALT II, signed seven years after SALT I, by Brezhnev and U.S. President Jimmy Carter, further limited nuclear capabilities.
+President Richard Nixon and Soviet Union leader Leonid Brezhnev signed the interim Strategic Arms Limitations Treaty (SALT I), which was the first time in the Cold War that the United States and Soviet Union agreed to put limitations on their nuclear arsenals.
+This marked a victory for nonproliferation ten years after the Cuban Missile Crisis between the nuclear-armed enemies.
+Seven years later, President Jimmy Carter and Brezhnev signed SALT II, further limiting nuclear capabilities.

 An intermediate range ballistic missile on a launcher during a parade in New Delhi on January 26, 2004.